 - creating an obstacle to the flow of air.,

 - Dogs of dwarf breeds are susceptible to this ailment.

 In the early stages, the disease is quite difficult to identify; from the manifestations, only a rare cough can be noticed.
-In subsequent stages, shortness of breath, weakness, loss of consciousness is acquired, and the dog also wheezes heavily and possibly sneezes most of the time.
+In subsequent stages, shortness of breath, weakness, and loss of consciousness is acquired, and the dog also wheezes heavily and possibly sneezes most of the time.

 This disease affects dogs with small and round skulls and flattened noses.
 The development of the disease for these breeds is a normal biological phenomenon due to the peculiar structure of the skull.
 The disease can be diagnosed by the following signs:

 - Narrowing of the nasal passages,

 - Swelling of the soft palate

 - Change in the shape of the larynx.